I Joined the Cool Blonde Asian Club

-Self/Reflection is week of stories on the Cut about how we feel, versus how we look.
+Self/Reflection is a week of stories on the Cut about how we feel, versus how we look.

 The first time I tried to go blonde, I was 14 years old.
 Because all my other Asian-American friends were doing it, I dumped a bottle of Sun-In into my hair.
 The result, after extensive blow drying, was a brassy orange color that I immediately loved and my mother immediately hated.
 “You look like a bad girl, the kind who hangs out with gangsters,” she yelled in horror.
 I liked this so much that I kept it up for another 18 months.